 In this subsection, I investigate whether seniors use public information on juniors' abilities, specifically their exam rank, and whether the main results change when this information is included.
-To this end, I obtained the recruitment exam rankings of PAS bureaucrats from the Federal Public Service Commission (FPSC), the agency responsible for bureaucratic recruitment.
-These rankings are also published in newspapers.
+To this end, I collected PAS bureaucrats' recruitment exam rankings from the Federal Public Service Commission (FPSC).
 This dataset includes bureaucrats' names, the year of the exam, and their rank within their cohort.
 I leverage this information to gauge a junior's publicly observed ability.